darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/global-color-picker.md

 The color picker is activated by pressing the color picker icon.
 The module's parameters will remain in effect until you leave the darkroom mode.

 Besides the global color picker described here, many darktable modules (e.g. [_tone curve_](../../processing-modules/tone-curve.md)) also contain local color pickers which are used to set individual module parameters.
 You should be aware that these two forms of color picker do not always work in the same color space.
-The global color picker works in monitor color space and takes its samples after the complete pixelpipe has been processed.
+The global color picker works in the histogram color space and takes its samples after the complete pixelpipe has been processed.
 Local color pickers run in the color space of the module in which they are activated and reflect the input or output data of that module within the pixelpipe.

+As the global color picker runs at the end of the preview pixelpipe, it receives data in display color space then converts it to histogram color space.
+If you are using a display color space which is not "well behaved" (this is common for a device profile), then colors which are outside of the gamut of the display profile will clip or distort.

 # module controls